 Feel free to try this demo.

-Use the detailed confirmation page whenever you want users to be able to keep a copy/proof of the data they’ve submitted.
-This feature is only included with Business accounts.
+Use the summary page whenever you want users to be able to keep a copy of the information they’ve submitted or a proof of their submission.

 Visit the Forms Tab of the form builder and click the icon showing a pen to edit the corresponding form.
 Towards the bottom of the Form Details screen (pictured above), change the On Submission action to ‘Show summary with print, email & PDF options’.

 FormSmarts allows you to personalize the confirmation message that is displayed after a form has been submitted successfully.

 Like all messages shown during the form submission process, the default confirmation message is localized.
 If you change the confirmation message, users will see your personalized message instead of the default confirmation message in their own language.